Saving & Investing

 Simple interest is calculated only on the original principal.
 Compound interest is calculated on the principal plus previously earned interest.

-Where each one appears
+Where each one appears in real financial products

 Related calculators